sr6033/hashids-python-string/README.rst

 ==========================
-hashids for Python 2.7 & 3
+hashidstr for Python 2.7 & 3
 ==========================

 A string support addition to the hashids algorithm.
 Website: http://www.hashids.org/